 A Pulmonologist is a doctor who specializes in lungs and handling the various diseases that affect the chest and respiratory organs.
 Sometimes, pulmonologists are mistaken for cardiologists (Medical health experts on the heart) because of how closely related the organs they deal with are on the body.

-Since lung diseases usually require long term care, pulmonologists are trained to be able to make changes and adapt to your treatment plans, work with other specialists while using therapies, medications and pulmonary rehabilitations to help you get better.
+Since lung diseases usually require long-term care, pulmonologists are trained to be able to make changes and adapt to your treatment plans, and work with other specialists while using therapies, medications, and pulmonary rehabilitation to help you get better.

 Who needs a pulmonologist?

 Since Pulmonologists focus on chest and lung-related diseases, it means that anyone who struggles with ailments that affect that particular region of the body would need the services of a pulmonologist.
 However, a simple cough is not a valid reason to seek out a pulmonologist.
 That can be handled by a primary care doctor.

 Pulmonologists are tasked with dealing with more serious and demanding lung challenges.
 If the cough begins to persist for over three weeks and more, then you should be concerned about seeing one.
 The cough is an indication of something much bigger.

 Also, people who experience symptoms ranging from wheezing, shortness of breath, dizziness, and fatigue to diseases like asthma, pneumonia, and constructive obstructive pulmonary disease should ensure that they reach out to a pulmonologist as early as possible.

 Seeing your doctor for the first time can be a tricky experience.
 To ensure you have a great and profitable experience, you need to be prepared for it.
 The best way to begin is to familiarize yourself and get as much information as possible about your condition.

 That way, it becomes easier to understand certain medical terms used, and why your doctor says and does what he does.
 Next, you need to bring as much medical information as possible along with your reasons for seeking consultation.